Skip to content

 QuoteNode, Explained Through Real Workflows

-QuoteNode is a self-hosted CRM and quoting platform built for teams that need control over commercial data, structured offer operations, and client-facing documents that look intentional instead of improvised.
+QuoteNode is a self-hosted CRM and quoting platform for teams that need control over commercial data, structured sales work, and client-facing documents that look intentional instead of improvised.

 1. Launch Your Workspace

-QuoteNode starts with a real onboarding process, not an empty dashboard and a list of hidden settings.
+QuoteNode starts with a guided onboarding process, not an empty dashboard and a maze of hidden settings.

 Onboarding helps a new workspace set up: